caseycas/gitcproc/README.md

 Currently, we have designed it to work with C/C++/Java/Python, but we have designed the framework to be extensible to other languages with the concept of scope.

+#Video Demo

+There is a video walkthrough of running the tool on a simple example at: https://youtu.be/shugzDjxj0w

 #Required Libraries
 GitCProc runs on python 2.7 and requires the following libraries:
 -psycopg2